 "Do you miss them?"

-He considered her question, knew that in the past, he would not have given it the least consideration.
+He considered her question and knew that in the past he would not have given it the least consideration.
 There would have been no reason to.
 To miss someone or something was an emotion.
 An indication of regret or perhaps loneliness.
 He was a Vulcan.
 He did not allow himself to feel those things.
 Did not allow himself to feel anything.

 Maggie settled down next to him on the bench and smiled at him.

 In the past, he had not allowed himself to feel anything, he revised mentally as he felt his own expression lighten somewhat in response to her.
 But this was a new world, a new future.
 A new life.
 So he considered again her question.
 His people had left him here as he requested.
 In all probability, he would never see a Vulcan again.
 Never see his home world again.
 Did he miss them?

 He realized her smile had turned into a huge grin.
 "You are amused?"

 She nodded.
 "Anyone ever tell you that you think way too hard."

 "Hmmm."
 She regarded him for a long moment.
 Then she reached up and gently started to remove the stocking cap.